Cannibal (roller coaster): Ride experience

-The roller coaster features a 208 ft elevator lift, enclosed in a huge tower structure; a 116° beyond vertical drop; inversions, including an Immelman-like loop, as well as an inversion unique to the park consisting of two consecutive heartline rolls in opposite directions; a water feature; and a tunnel 20 feet underground.
+The roller coaster features a 197 ft elevator lift, enclosed in a huge tower structure; a 116° beyond vertical drop; inversions, including an Immelman, as well as an inversion called a Lagoon roll, consisting of two consecutive heartline rolls in opposite directions; a water feature; and a tunnel 20 feet underground.
 It is the tallest roller coaster in the state and the longest ride in the park.
-The ride cars accommodate 12 passengers (3 rows of 4), and the duration of the ride lasts approximately two and a half minutes.
+The ride cars accommodate twelve passengers in three rows of four, and the duration of the ride lasts approximately two and a half minutes.

 Reception

 The ride appeared in Amusement Today's Golden Ticket Awards for the first time in 2016, ranking 42nd among steel roller coasters.